alana-watson/CSC207-M4-Refactoring/README.md

       a.
 Variable `play` is used twice in the method.
 Replace both of them with a call to the new helper `getPlay`.

       b.
 Now variable `play` is no longer used in the method body for `getAmount`.
-         Update your first helper method, along with your call to it, such that it only takes a `Performance` object as a parameter.
+         Update your first helper method, along with yaour call to it, such that it only takes a `Performance` object as a parameter.
 In IntelliJ, use the `Refactor->Change Signature` refactoring and deleting the second parameter.
 Right-click on the method header to open the menu.

    - That was big!
 Make sure the tests still run (`StatementPrinterTests`), and **commit your work**.